 What is the purpose of art?
 What does it mean to be creative?

-I’ve come back to this topic over and over in various ways.
-This week, when political divides are deeper that I can remember them ever being in my adult life, I realized something about being an artist.
+I keep dancing around this topic and this week, when political divides are deeper that I can remember them ever being, I realized something about being an artist.

-There are two broad ways to approach creativity:
+There are really two broad ways to approach your creative work:

 - Needing somehow to make something disturbing, that is going to clash with that eternal rightness of what is beautiful.
 The message being, all is not right.
 I am not pleased with or grateful for the status quo, and I don’t want anyone else to be, either.